makerdao/arbitrum-dai-bridge/README.md

 b) when withdrawing from L2, burning is instant but unlocking on L1 is an async message and is subject to a dispute period (1 week)

-c) someone can send L1DAI directly to the escrow
+c) someone can send L1 DAI directly to the escrow

 ## Running